Uniform continuity bounds for information characteristics of quantum channels depending on input dimension and on input energy: Introduction

-We will consider the case of finite input dimension and the case of finite input energy simultaneously excepting the last Sections 7 and 8 devoted, respectively, to the first and to the second cases.
+We will consider the case of finite input dimension and the case of finite input energy simultaneously excepting the last Sections 7 and 8 devoted, respectively, to the first and to the second case.

 In Section 3 we describe appropriate metrics on the set of quantum channels.
 In particular, we introduce the \emph{energy-constrained Bures distance} between quantum channels used in the "finite input energy" part of the paper.